MFoster/MEFSocketBundle/README.md

 If that all worked then you can test it with your browser, so pop open Chrome or Firefox and if you thought you'd use IE please find a short pier for your long walk.

-With Chrome you can just pop open the developer console through Right Click -> Inspect Element or Option+Mac+I or uhh, ctrl windows I on windows?

-With Firefox you'll need [firebug][3], which I reccommend getting anyways, it's a great add on for FF.

-Running a script on a webpage or grease monkey would also work, I'm just trying to use the path of least resistance, but if you're formalizing your JS tests, then absolutely use a script!!!

-Granted you're now either in a script or working directly from a console:

     var socket = WebSocket("ws://127.0.0.1:4000");

     socket.onmessage = function(evt){ console.log("Socket Message received %o", evt); };

     socket.send("hello");

 If everything worked right you should receive a response back from the server with "Why hello yourself" and you can consider your websocket server up and running.